INFORMSJoC/2022.0372/README.md

 ```

 ## Installation and set up
-In order to run this software, you must install Gurobi 9.5.2 from {https://www.gurobi.com/downloads/gurobi-software/} and
+In order to run this software, you must install Gurobi 9.5.2 from https://www.gurobi.com/downloads/gurobi-software/ and MOSEK 10.0.29 from https://www.mosek.com/downloads/list/10/.

 ## Exact algorithms